voytasgit/open-einvoice/README.md

 ## ⚠️ Disclaimer

 This software is provided "as is", without warranty of any kind.

-Use it at your own risk.
+It does not constitute legal, tax, or accounting advice.

-The authors and contributors are not responsible for any damages, data loss, or legal issues resulting from the use of this software.
+Users are solely responsible for verifying the correctness, compliance, and acceptance of generated invoices.

-This project does not constitute legal or tax advice.
+The authors and contributors are not affiliated with or endorsed by any governmental authority or standardization body.